-POLLAN: Well, I worked with a guide that I call Mary in the book who was a incredibly empathetic, compassionate therapist.
+POLLAN: Yeah.
+Well, I worked with a guide that I call Mary in the book, who was an incredibly empathetic, compassionate therapist.
 She was roughly my age.
 And she prepared me very carefully.
 I had to fill out lots of medical forms.
 I had to fill out an autobiographical statement.
 She wanted to know everything about me.
 And then, you know, she offered me her own set of flight instructions, you know, which was that if you see something scary, don't run away.

 So I worked with her, and she - it was a pretty high dose.
 I was trying to simulate the dose being used in the clinical trials.
 And so I worked with about 4 grams of mushroom - not the derivative, but the mushroom itself.
 And I had an experience that was by turns, you know, frightening and ecstatic and weird.